Pushin P

-"Pushin P" (stylized as "pushin P") is a song by American rappers Gunna and Future, featuring fellow American rapper Young Thug.
-It was released on January 7, 2022, as the second track from Gunna's third studio album DS4Ever.
+"Pushin P" (stylized as "pushin P") is a song by American rappers Gunna and Future featuring fellow American rapper Young Thug.
+It was released on January 7, 2022, as the second track from the former's third studio album DS4Ever.
 The "hypnotic", alliterative track finds the trio rapping about "pushin p", which is a phrase popularized by Gunna that means to "keep it real".
 The track was regarded by some critics as a standout from DS4Ever, and became the album's highest-charting track, debuting at number seven on the Billboard Hot 100.